-6.8.
+7.8.
 There is a significant disparity between the needs identified within the County Council and the GL Hearn reports.
-Therefore, in considering the amount and type of older people accommodation to be provided across Greater

-Cambridge, the councils will take into account both assessments and any further updates to support the provision of new homes for older people.
+Therefore, in considering the amount and type of older people accommodation to be provided across Greater Cambridge, the councils will take into account both assessments and any further updates to support the provision of new homes for older people.

-7. People with disabilities and accessible housing needs
+8. People with disabilities and accessible housing needs

-- 7.1.
-Section 8 of the GL Hearn report brings together a range of statistics available which can be used to identify the potential scale of demand for housing for people with disabilities, and the need for accessible and adaptable dwellings i.e. homes built to M4(2) & M4(3) technical standards under part M of the Building Regulations. - 7.2.
-It highlights that the projected increase in those with dementia or other mobility problems up to 2040 suggests that, subject to factors such as build form, topography, flooding etc, the councils should require all dwellings to be M4(2) compliant. - 7.3.
+- 8.1.
+Section 8 of the GL Hearn report brings together a range of statistics available which can be used to identify the potential scale of demand for housing for people with disabilities, and the need for accessible and adaptable dwellings i.e. homes built to M4(2) & M4(3) technical standards under part M of the Building Regulations. - 8.2.
+It highlights that the projected increase in those with dementia or other mobility problems up to 2040 suggests that, subject to factors such as build form, topography, flooding etc, the councils should require all dwellings to be M4(2) compliant. - 8.3.
 Table 114 in section 8 of the report estimates the need for wheelchair user homes for each of the districts up to 2040, for both market and affordable homes.
-It recommends that, to meet the identified need, the councils should seek up to 10% of all new market homes and up to 25% of affordable homes to be M4(3) compliant; again subject to site specific factors and other viability considerations. - 7.4.
-Cambridgeshire County Council are in the process of developing District Demand Profile Forecasts, similar to those produced for older people above, for people with physical and learning disabilities, mental health and autism needs.
-Once published, they will form part of our evidence base to inform the need for any specialist accommodation for these groups.
+It recommends that, to meet the identified need, the councils should seek up to 10% of all new market homes and up to 25% of affordable homes to be M4(3) compliant; again subject to site specific factors and other viability considerations. - 8.4.
+Cambridgeshire County Council have recently published District Demand Profile Forecasts, similar to those produced for older people above, for people with learning disabilities, mental health and autism needs.
+These will form part of our evidence base in helping to meet the specialist accommodation needs of these groups.

-8. Gypsies & Travellers, Travelling Showpeople, and caravan & houseboat dwellers
+9. Gypsies & Travellers, Travelling Showpeople, and caravan & houseboat dwellers

-- 8.1.
+9.1.
 A Gypsy & Traveller Accommodation Assessment for Greater Cambridge is currently under way and expected to be completed in early 2024.
-As well as identifying accommodation needs of Gypsies and Travellers it will also consider the needs of Travelling Showpeople, and caravan & houseboat dwellers.
-This will replace the findings of the Cambridgeshire, King's Lynn & West Norfolk, Peterborough and West Suffolk Gypsy & Traveller Accommodation Assessment published in 2016. - 8.2.
+As well as identifying accommodation needs of Gypsies and Travellers it will also consider the needs of

+Travelling Showpeople, and caravan & houseboat dwellers.
+This will replace the findings of the Cambridgeshire, King's Lynn & West Norfolk, Peterborough and West Suffolk Gypsy & Traveller Accommodation Assessment published in 2016.

+9.2.
 It will also consider the need for transit site or stopping places for Gypsy/Roma Traveller households travelling to or through the area.

-9. Self-Build and custom-Build housing
+10. Self-Build and custom-Build housing

-- 9.1.
+- 10.1.
 The councils' self and custom-build register identifies the number of people wishing to either self-build or purchase a custom-build home and the number of planning permissions granted.
-The register informs the number of self/custom-build plots that need to be made available. - 9.2.
+The register informs the number of self/custom-build plots that need to be made available. - 10.2.
 Section 10 of the GL Hearn Report (paragraphs 10.54 10.85) gives further detail on the assessment of custom and self-build.

-10. People who rent their homes
+11. People who rent their homes